taifc27/taifc27.github.io/_posts/2024-31-01-Astrophotography.md

 I don't exactly remember when I got a notification regarding Earth's big brother.
 Apparently, he decided to meet for a whole month.
 If you don't believe me you better follow [Nasa](https://science.nasa.gov/jupiter/)

-If you dont believe me then just scroll down a little bit and you will see about whom I'm talking about!
+If you dont believe me then just scroll down a little bit and you will see whom I'm talking about!

 ![preview](https://i.postimg.cc/rsVh4FZp/1664785226731.jpg)

 Yes! that's Jupiter and 5 moons and 4 (Io, Ganymede, Europa and Callisto) are visible in this picture.
+This picture was taken in October 2022 though.

 Do visit my [instagram](https://www.instagram.com/p/CjOdXQyB72EgLBIrKWvtmz5xR-b4Emdekv0uL80/?hl=en) to know more!

 ## Just a touch!